FastTracker 2

-FastTracker 2 (also referred to as FastTracker II) is a music tracker created by Fredrik "Mr. H" Huss and Magnus "Vogue" Högdahl, two members of the demogroup Triton (who later founded Starbreeze Studios) which set about releasing their own tracker after breaking into the scene in 1992 and winning several demo competitions.
+FastTracker 2 (also referred to as FastTracker II) is a music tracker created by Fredrik "Mr. H" Huss and Magnus "Vogue" Högdahl, two members of the demogroup Triton (who later founded Starbreeze Studios) who set about releasing their own tracker after breaking into the scene in 1992 and winning several demo competitions.
 The source code of FastTracker 2 is written in Pascal using Borland Pascal 7 and TASM.
 The program works natively under MS-DOS.

 History

 In 1993, Triton released FastTracker.
 This tracker was able to load and save standard four channel MOD files, as well as extended MOD files with six or eight channels (identical to standard MOD files, aside from the extra channel data and ID markers "6CHN" or "8CHN").
 It was only compatible with Creative Labs' SoundBlaster series of sound cards, which were most popular on the PC at that time.
 The whole editor was a single 43 KiB DOS executable.

 Through 1994, the musicians in Triton released some songs in a new multichannel "XM" format, accompanied by a pre-release, standalone player.
 In November 1994, FastTracker 2 was released to the public, with support for the Gravis Ultrasound sound card.